 Balance: In paying attention to the above elements, the end result should be a design that’s perfectly balanced.
 It’s not too top or bottom heavy, squished or sparse.
 There’s no hard and fast way to know if your design is balanced.
 You simply need to trust your own artistic eye (or get a second opinion!) and keep tweaking until it’s just right.

 The quality of a perfectly good design can be instantly diminished by using elements or images that are blurry or low resolution.
 Generally, a good rule of thumb is to ensure any images or logos you’re using in your design are at least 1MB in size (or 500KB for a logo, as they tend to be less complex files.)

-The easiest way to check this is by selecting the file you want to use on your computer, then right clicking.
+The easiest way to check this is by selecting the file you want to use on your computer, then right-clicking.
 On a Windows computer, you simply highlight your file and the size should come up down the bottom.
-On a Mac, press control+click on your image and selecting ‘get info.’
+On a Mac, press control+click on your image and select ‘get info.’
 Then, expand the ‘general’ section to see your image’s file size.